 A special emphasis area in computer engineering is offered by the School of Electrical and Computer Engineering.
 This area is designed for students who have a strong interest in computers and desire to gain a full understanding of both the electronic hardware and the programming software aspects of modern computer systems.
 A student in the computer engineering emphasis area will also gain a detailed knowledge of one or more applications where computers are being used as integral components of advanced engineering systems; examples are instrumentation and test facilities, communication systems, power systems and process control systems.
-These students will work directly with microprocessors, microcomputers, and minicomputers and develop special electronic circuits for interfacing these computers to various peripheral devices.
+These students will work directly with various modern comuting technologies and develop interfaces with external devices.
+Computational architecture topics such as pipelined and superscalar architectures, and those specifically suited to digital signal and image processing are addressed.